-Also, for those of you with limitations on solar capacity from your energy retailer, did you know you can add more panels above the limit to directly heat your hot water using a direct connection to your solar hot water tank?
-Not many installers know this but it is common practice for our installers to offer this as an option.
+And here’s something for those of you grappling with solar capacity limitations from your energy retailer: you can actually add more panels above the limit, directly heating your hot water using a direct connection to your solar hot water tank.